HOW DO WE KNOW GOD EXISTS?

 the teenager whose identity was fractured by rejection, but who discovered they were seen and loved by the Father.

 These are not rare exceptions.
-They are echoes of the Gospel moving through every generation.
+They are reflections of the Gospel moving through every generation.

 “Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come.”
 2 Corinthians 5:17

-In every part of the world, in underground churches and prison cells, in hospital rooms and quiet bedrooms, people are crying out to God—and finding that He answers.
-Not always with thunder.
-Sometimes with a deep peace that wasn’t there before.
-Sometimes with a changed desire.
-Sometimes with the courage to forgive or the strength to live again.
+In every part of the world, in underground churches and prison cells, in hospital rooms and quiet bedrooms, people are crying out to God and finding that He answers.
+And although not always with thunder, but oftentimes with a deep peace that wasn’t there before.
+Sometimes by having a new desire, other times by having the strength to forgive or the courage to live again.

-Even in persecution, believers testify that God meets them.
-Their stories don’t sound like religious slogans—they sound like resurrection.
+And even in persecution, believers testify that God meets them.
+Their stories don’t sound like religious slogans, but like resurrection.

 “Taste and see that the Lord is good; blessed is the one who takes refuge in Him.”
 Psalm 34:8

 Faith is not wishful thinking.
 It's not a crutch for the weak or a tradition for the old-fashioned.
-It's a living response to a God who is near, who moves, who speaks, who saves.
+It's a living response to a God who is near, who moves, speaks, and saves.

 He’s still in the business of changing lives.
 And yours might be next.